ardani/jQuery.Simple-Event-Calendar/README.md

 * Auto add '.event' class to all days that has an event
 * Uncheck calender '.day-event' checkbox when removing event from personal list
 * Sort personal list based on date
+* Problem when there was more then one event on same day data-number="1"

 ###Todo
 * List days automatically based on month